fer77/Using-Redux/notes.md

 ##  Glossary
 - Action and Action Creators _is a function that returns an action_.
 These functions are use to change our state, they return an object (action) that is sent to our _reducers_.
 Reducers can "choose" to return a different "piece" of state, causing our components to re-render.
+Actions have two values a type and a payload (it describes the action).

 - Container(smart component) _A container is a React component that has a direct connection to the state managed by Redux_.
 It is aware of the state that is contained by Redux.